anvbis/anvbis.github.io/content/posts/exploring-historical-v8-heap-sandbox-escapes-i.md

 ```

 You can see how similar it is to the read primitive.
 It uses the same logic to replaced the
 pointer to the location in memory we want to modify.
+The only difference being that the
+web-assembly function used to write to a global variable is called.

 ```js
 const strong_write = (p, x) => {